selinaZitrone/notebook_demo/00_GetStarted/Literature notes from Zotero.md

 > [!tip] Hint
 > Make sure that Zotero is also open, otherwise you will get an error mesage

-To create a new literature note open the command palette (`Ctrl + P`) and look for "Zotero Integration: Create Literature Note"
+To create a new literature note open the command palette (`Ctrl/Cmd + P`) and look for "Zotero Integration: Create Literature Note"

 ![[Pasted image 20230827201353.png]]